offspot/captive-portal/README.md

 - **Inactive** clients are devices that stopped making network connections.
 On modern systems, this usually not happens as most OS phone home frequently (including for captive portal detection!).
 This is thus mostly used to detect *disconnected* or *sleeping* devices.
 - We do this because we assume devices can be shared by multiple users who might not know our main content URL.
-- App is somewhat flexible regarding the *filter module*. we only use and tested the `portal_filter` one but the default (dummy) one is much useful during portal-UI development.
+- App is somewhat flexible regarding the *filter module*.
+We only use and tested the `portal_filter` one but the default (dummy) one is much useful during portal-UI development.

 ## [dev] i18n updates